What is customer success? (+ why every business needs it)

 The basis of a great client–success manager relationship is trust.
 While a pitch from your sales team can easily come across as pushy, a recommendation from your trusted success rep can sound like a solution.
 It’s a lot like receiving advice or recommendations from a friend.

-Your customer success team should only suggest products when they can truly solve a customer’s challenge or help them grow.
-So, coach your success team on the strategic thinking skills needed to pinpoint the customer’s actual needs, and teach them how to approach their suggestions in a genuine way.
+Your team should only suggest products when they can truly solve a customer’s challenge or help them grow.
+So, coach your CSMs on the strategic thinking skills needed to pinpoint the customer’s actual needs.
+Teach them how to approach their suggestions genuinely.
 You can also consider creating a cross-selling/upselling “decision tree.”
 This format would give your CSMs an “if/then” model to use for determining when a cross-sell or upsell may be beneficial to mention to a customer.

-For example, the tree may state: “If a customer is complaining about not having enough user licenses, then you should consider whether the customer’s current setup is conducive to their needs or if it needs to be re-worked.”
-This approach allows agents to present the customer with options based on their needs without overly pushing the additional expense.
+For example, the tree may state: “If a customer is complaining about not having enough user licenses, then you should consider whether the customer’s current setup is conducive to their needs or needs to be reworked.”
+This approach allows CSMs to present the customer with options based on their needs without overly pushing the additional expense.

-Tips for developing a strong customer success strategy
+3 tips for building a customer success strategy

 Developing a customer success strategy is critical for the best results.
-Keep these tips in mind as you move forward with setting your strategy.
+Keep these tips in mind as you move forward with creating and implementing your strategy.

 Form a diverse and dedicated customer success team

-Your customer success team should be separate from customer service, account management, and other similar customer-centric departments.
-While your team will likely work closely with these departments, you need them to solely focus on building connections with your customers and helping them succeed.
+This team should be separate from customer service, account management, and other similar customer-centric departments.
+While your team will likely work closely with these departments, you need them to focus on building connections with your customers and helping them succeed.

 For a small business, a customer success team may be a strategic hire of just one specially trained customer support representative.
-But in software as a service (SaaS) businesses, large enterprises, or subscription-based companies, customer success should become its own department with certain team members dedicated to specific accounts.
-You’ll also need customer success managers who lead your support team and are responsible for your buyers’ long-term victories with your products or services.
+But in software as a service (SaaS) companies, enterprises, or subscription-based businesses, customer success should become a larger department with team members dedicated to specific accounts.
+You’ll also need CSMs who lead your team and are responsible for your buyers’ long-term victories with your products or services.

-Also keep in mind that it’s important to have a diverse team—in all aspects.
+Keep in mind that it’s important to have a diverse team—in all aspects.
 When team members come from varied backgrounds and experiences, they bring different skill sets and perspectives to the table.
-This enables your customer success managers to be more innovative and creative when helping clients.
-Diverse teams are often better at problem-solving and decision-making, too.
+This diversity enables your CSMs to be more innovative and creative when helping clients.

 Diagnose key problem areas and replicate wins for your customers

-Once you have a rock-star team in place, you can leverage technology to pinpoint both the big wins and stumbling blocks to success for your customers.
-Once you’ve identified those areas, you can start to offer personalized solutions.
+Once your rock-star team is in place, you can leverage technology to pinpoint your customers’ big wins and stumbling blocks to success.
+After you’ve identified these significant areas, you can offer personalized solutions.

 Have your support agents and other customer-facing departments log client interactions and note common customer complaints and frustrations.
-A customer relationship management (CRM) tool is extremely helpful here.
-It can help you track customer interactions, easily share information across departments, and so much more.
+A CRM tool is extremely helpful here.
+It allows you to track interactions in real-time, share information across departments, and more.

-You can then dive into the data and look for key problem areas—just bear in mind that a recurring issue may have nothing to do with your product or service at all.
-Perhaps the problem is relatively simple (but incredibly annoying to your customers), like consistent billing issues.
+You can then dive into the data and look for problem areas—just remember that a recurring issue may have nothing to do with your product or service.
+The problem could be relatively simple but incredibly annoying to your customers, like consistent billing issues.

-Similarly, it’s also helpful to look at some of your successful customers and determine what’s going well.
-You can hone in on what they love so much and start to replicate that on a consistent basis.
+Similarly, it’s also beneficial to look at some of your successful customers and determine what’s going well.
+You can hone in on what they love so much and begin replicating that consistently.